 Sydney with Kids

-The next morning we headed to the airport and flew one hour to Sydney, took a taxi to the hotel and walked around the harbor area.
+The next morning we headed to the airport and flew one hour to Sydney, took a taxi to our hotel (the Pier One) and walked around the harbor area.
 For dinner my daughter once again asked me to find Australian food, so I turned to the TripAdvisor app and located the Rocks Café near our hotel.
 This was our best dinner of the trip, and sitting outside it was fun to watch all the people dressed in costumes passing by on their way to Christmas parties.
 My daughter ordered the kangaroo filet (NOT on the kids menu!) and loved it.
 In fact she liked it so much that we went back the next night and she ordered it again.
 She loves animals but she also loves meat.

 Our final day in Australia had been reserved for possible animal viewing, but we were fully satisfied with everything we had done in Brisbane so we headed to Bondi Beach instead, roughly 45 minutes from our hotel.
 My daughter had bought a boomerang and wanted to throw it, so we found an open spot at the beach and she practiced…and practiced…and practiced.
 We also had lunch nearby and explored the Saturday farmer’s market, but it was primarily a beach and boomerang day, and it couldn’t have been more idyllic.